 In a few days, the portal between this world and the one that comes after will be at its thinnest, so it’s probably a good time to start thinking about what wristwear is best to impress the spectres, ghouls and ghosts.
 And while vintage Rolex and Patek are your typical, safe bets, we’d suggest something with more … skulls.
+Like a skull watches.
+Or at least watches with a skull motif on the face.
 Why skulls?
 They symbolise death and danger, and are undeniably cool.
 When you put a skull on a watch it takes it to another place — a dark place.
 The ticking hands and the grinning skull serving as a reminder that everyone’s time is limited.
 Tempus fugit and all that. 💀👻🎃

 Fiona Krüger – The Celebration Skull